opeajibuwa/opeajibuwa/README.md

 - 👋 Hi, I’m Ope Ajibuwa
 - 👀 I’m interested in applying Machine Learning and AI techniques to solve cybersecurity problems.
 I have a strong networking and systems engineering background.
 - 🌱 I’m currently working on a research on public key infrastructure for vehicular networks for my masters at Oregon State University.
-For my PhD, I will build novel ML algorithms to solve cybersecurity problems.
-I'm actively building and expanding my capabilities in the cybersecurity space.
-- 💞️ I’m looking to collaborate on projects on data-driven network and cloud security.
+- 💞️ I’m looking to collaborate on data-driven network and cloud security projects.
 - 📫 You can reach via my email: ajibuwa94@gmail.com

 <!---